Back to National Guide

 • Known defect buildings.
 Docklands and Southbank apartments with documented waterproofing defects may require specific remediation approaches mandated by the VBA or the owners corporation.

 • Strata process.
-Body corporate approval, specified repair methods, and potential levy funding all affect timing and cost.
+Body corporate approval, specified repair methods, and potential special levy funding all affect timing and cost.

 A small patch repair on a ground-level patio with good drainage sits toward $750.
 Full membrane replacement on a large apartment balcony in Docklands over a living room, with screed correction, balustrade detailing, and retiling, pushes toward $9,500.